blat-blatnik/computerBear/_posts/2020-08-17-making-accurate-sleep-function.md

 ## Data: CPU usage

-So there's no way cross platform way to get CPU usage in C++ that I know of, so I resorted to using Windows' [`GetProcessTimes()`](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-getprocesstimes) function.
+There's no way cross platform way to get CPU usage in C++ that I know of, so I resorted to using Windows' [`GetProcessTimes()`](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-getprocesstimes) function.

 ```cpp
 double getProcessTime() {